 About the Authority

-- the Carbon Farming Initiative, and
+- the Carbon Farming Initiative (Emissions Reduction Fund),

-Reviews are undertaken on other matters as requested by the Minister responsible for climate change or the Australian Parliament.
+- other matters as requested by the Minister responsible for climate change or the Australian Parliament.

 The Authority conducts and commissions its own independent research and analysis.